wynlim/wynlim.github.io/_posts/2018-06-03-on-learning-how-to-think.md

 I just need to develop the skill to remember this: that my world view is narrow, the view of myself is narrow too, and ahead lies the potential of the unknown.
 Even the ability to intervene with our own line of thinking and interject new lines is a developed skill, and I classify it as one of the micro-skills under the umbrella of learning how to think.

-I think the secret of life is to always have a question at every point we think we have static answers to.
+I think the secret of life is to always have a question at every point we think we have static answers to